Coevolution of Intracluster Light and Brightest Cluster Galaxies: Introduction

-Studies have found that the main contributors to ICL formation should be high-mass galaxies \citep{Contini2019,contini2024,Chun2023} and the formation can be heavily influenced by a small number of massive progenitors \citep{Cooper20150}.
-For example, \citet{Harris_2017} simulated a Fornax-like cluster and found >60 per cent of the z = 0 ICL formed from just two massive objects. \citep{Ahvazi2024} studied ICL formation in the TNG50 simulation and found that half the IGL/ICL across considered systems originated in galaxies with stellar masses between 10\textsuperscript{10} and 10\textsuperscript{11}~\(\textup{M}_\odot\).
+Simulations have established that the main contributors to ICL formation are expected to be high-mass \mbox{(>10\textsuperscript{10}~\(\textup{M}_\odot\))} galaxies \citep{Contini2019,contini2024,Chun2023, jeon2025} and the formation can be heavily influenced by a small number of massive progenitors \citep{Cooper20150}.
+For example, \citet{Harris_2017} simulated a Fornax-like cluster and found >60 per cent of the z = 0 ICL formed from just two massive objects. \citet{Ahvazi2024} studied ICL formation in the TNG50 simulation and found that half the intragroup light (IGL) and ICL across considered systems originated in galaxies with stellar masses between 10\textsuperscript{10} and 10\textsuperscript{11}~\(\textup{M}_\odot\).

-Quantifying the contribution of stellar stripping and mergers separately can be challenging as the definition of when a merger takes place can vary, as discussed in \citet{Contini_2018}. \citet{Murante2007} and \citet{contini2014} find different contributions due to different definitions of ongoing mergers.
+Quantifying the contribution of stellar stripping and mergers separately can be challenging, as the definition of when a merger takes place can vary, as discussed in \citet{Contini_2018}. \citet{Murante2007} and \citet{contini2014} find different contributions due to different definitions of ongoing mergers.
 In semi-analytic models such as \citet{contini2014} a merger is defined as occurring when a satellite cannot be distinguished from the central galaxy, so they have become the same object.
-However, usually before the merger, the satellite undergoes tidal stripping, and these stripped stars can be considered as formed from a merger. \citet{Contini_2018} showed that by relaxing the merger definition used in \citet{contini2014} their contributions aligned with \citet{Murante2007}.
+However, usually, before the merger, the satellite undergoes tidal stripping, and these stripped stars can be considered as formed from a merger. \citet{Contini_2018} showed that by relaxing the merger definition used in \citet{contini2014} their contributions aligned with \citet{Murante2007}.
 A secondary mechanism is pre-processing, where the ICL is formed in the group environment and later merges with the host cluster.
 Up to 30 per cent of the ICL is formed by this mechanism \citep{contini2014}.
-However, in this scenario, the ICL was formed earlier by methods such as mergers or stripping and then accreted, making this a sub-channel rather than a primary mechanism.
+However, in this scenario, the ICL was formed earlier by methods, such as mergers or stripping, and then accreted, making this a sub-channel, rather than a primary mechanism.